ericwd/ericwd.github.io/_pages/home.md

 permalink: / # Need this if it's the home page in lieu of index.html
 #layout: single # Not needed, covered by defaults for pages

-# classes: wide # each project element looks better this way, and the long word "astrophotography" is less likely to be truncated
+classes: wide # each project element looks better this way, and the long word "astrophotography" is less likely to be truncated
-toc: true
+toc: false

 author_profile: true
 #date: 2016-03-23T11:48:41-04:00 # Says "updated on DATE" in footer